 This picturesque spot hasn’t had the easiest of treatment.
 Since The Rabot Estate was established in 1745 it has been hit by hurricanes at least three times.
 For a while, its future was bleak.
 That’s until leading chocolatiers Hotel Chocolat transformed it into the upscale hotel and Boucan restaurant and 140-acre land of cocoa decadence it is today.

 It seemed only right to tell the tale of St Lucia’s most famous chocolate plantation this week.
 Not only is it Chocolate Week (we’ll do anything for an excuse to enjoy one of the most pleasurable food substances known to man), I felt compelled to tell the story about the hard-working people who run Boucan and The Rabot Estate.
 They were warm, welcoming and incredibly passionate about keeping this ethical and sustainable plantation thriving.
 It has left a long-lasting impression on me ever since.

 A Bean to Bar Tour at The Rabot Estate

 We met Kurt Regis who had we not arrived late (I drove an automatic hire car 50 km through St Lucia’s heart-stopping mountain roads) would I’m sure, have spoken for hours about cocoa farming and the science of the Trinitario Bean.

-Thanks to Dr F.J Pound and a group of scientists from Trinidad who cross-fertilised the species in the early 18th Century, these trees are now highly resistant to disease and can live up to 100 years.
+Thanks to Dr F.J Pound and a group of scientists from Trinidad who cross-fertilised the species in the early 1900s, these trees are now highly resistant to disease and can live up to 100 years.
 That’s good news for we chocoholics.

 After a fascinating lesson in the history of the cocoa bean and complex farming techniques they use to help the Rabot Estate thrive, Kurt invited us to create a young hybrid Trinitario tree ourselves.